jina-ai/jina/docs/concepts/executor/docarray-v2.md

 You can refer to the [DocArray v2 readme](https://github.com/docarray/docarray/tree/feat-rewrite-v2) for more details.

-On the Jina side this has quite a big impact on the spirit of how you build an Executor:
+On the Jina side, this flexibility extends to every Executor, where you can now customize input and output schemas

 - With DocArray v1 (the version currently used in Jina), a Document has a fixed schema and an Executor performs in-place operations on it.
 - With DocArray v2, an Executor defines its own input and output schemas.
 It also provides several predefined schemas that you can use out of the box.